-The ICAC recognises the important role the media plays in informing the public about the work of the Commission, its corruption prevention initiatives, public inquiries and reports.
+The ICAC recognises the important role the media plays in informing the public about its work, including corruption prevention initiatives, public inquiries and reports.

 In presenting each report, the ICAC recommends to the Presiding Officer that the report be made public immediately.
-It is up to the discretion of the Presiding Officer as to when each report is made public, and under the ICAC Act (section 78) the Presiding Officer has up to 15 sitting days to lay the report before the relevant House of Parliament.
+It is up to the discretion of the Presiding Officer as to when each report is made public, and under section 78 of the Independent Commission Against Corruption Act 1988, the Presiding Officer has up to 15 sitting days to lay the report before the relevant House of Parliament.
 Despite holding these discretionary powers, the Presiding Officer usually accepts the ICAC's recommendation to make its report public immediately.

 See Media information for public inquiries for detailed information for journalists and procedures during public inquiries.

 Corruption prevention initiatives

 The Commission has a legislative role to reduce public sector corruption and to educate the general community.
 The ICAC develops resources, carries out research and holds special events to promote corruption prevention initiatives.
 Journalists are invited to contact the ICAC's Manager Communications and Media for further information about these activities.